-Hamdan Bin Rashid Al Maktoum Foundation Organizes A Webinar To Raise Awareness About Breast Cancer
+Hamdan Bin Rashid Al Maktoum Foundation Organizes a Webinar to Raise Awareness About Breast Cancer

-(MENAFN- Dubai PR Network) Dubai, United Arab Emirates, 14 October 2024: Hamdan Bin Rashid Al Maktoum Foundation for Medical and Educational Sciences successfully concluded a specialized scientific webinar yesterday, focusing on the latest updates in breast cancer diagnosis and treatment.
+(MENAFN- Virtue mena) Dubai, United Arab Emirates, 14 October 2024: Hamdan Bin Rashid Al Maktoum Foundation for Medical and Educational Sciences successfully concluded a specialized scientific webinar yesterday, focusing on the latest updates in breast cancer diagnosis and treatment.
 The event drew participation from prominent global experts and attracted a wide audience of healthcare professionals, researchers, and individuals engaged in oncology.

 The webinar highlighted the most recent medical innovations and scientific breakthroughs in breast cancer care, with participants exploring the ongoing challenges faced by physicians in bridging the gap between research and clinical practice.
 Among the key challenges discussed was the complexity of breast cancer diagnosis, which is driven by the genetic and biological diversity of the disease.
 Achieving an accurate diagnosis requires the use of advanced techniques such as molecular profiling and genetic testing, which allow for the customization of treatment plans based on each patient’s unique characteristics.
 This complexity places significant demands on physicians to select and apply the most effective treatment paths, as discussed by the experts during the session.